hiroshiban/Retinotopy/README.txt

                       to identify specific eccentricity corresponding regions

           *** these are stimulus windows to generate pRF (population receptive field) model
-          - ccwwindows     : stimulation windows of wedge rotated counter-clockwisely
+          - ccwwindows     : stimulation windows of wedge rotating counter-clockwisely
-          - cwwindows      : stimulation windows of wedge rotated clockwisely
+          - cwwindows      : stimulation windows of wedge rotating clockwisely
           - expwindows     : stimulation windows of annulus expanding from fovea
           - contwindows    : stimulation windows of annulus contracting from periphery
           - barwindows     : stimulation windows of a standard pRF bar